 From Cancun to Tulum: 4 Best Ways to Get There

 The draw of Tulum is undeniable.
 For years, it has popped from the pages of beautiful magazines, and shown up in Instagram feeds, showing off sugary shores, crystalline water, fabulous hotels, and centuries-old ruins perched on seaside cliffs.
 Tulum is a magical place, and one of the jewels of the Mexican Caribbean.
+And it's easy to get to from Cancun.

 Roughly 80 miles south of Cancun, Tulum was a backpacker hideaway for decades, and before that, it was a well-kept secret, a former coastal capital for the Mayan empire that extended throughout southern Mexico, Belize, and Guatemala.